 Records or transcripts must be issued by the school and include the school’s stamp or embossed seal and the signature of the authorizing official.
 Transcripts in a sealed envelope are preferred; if the student cannot acquire these, original transcripts are accepted.

 For more information about the official document guidelines for your country, download our Official Document Guidelines brochure (PDF, 212kb).
 If you cannot find the answer to your question here, contact us directly via email.

 What are the admissions requirements for international students?

 Admissions requirements are the same for both domestic and international students, except for English proficiency documents.
 International applicants must have the equivalency of a U.S. undergraduate degree to be eligible to apply and may need to provide materials to verify English proficiency to complete their application.
-Click here for more information.
+Download our Official Document Guidelines brochure (PDF, 212kb) for more information.

 Does the application process include an interview?

 Though it is not always a required part of the admissions process, the I School admissions committee may invite you to interview to discuss your background, skills, and interest in data science and the MIDS program.